 - γ < γth or λ > λth: There will be no emission of photoelectrons.

 - The intensity of the radiation or incident light refers to the number of photons in the light beam.
 More intensity means more photons and vice-versa.
 Intensity has nothing to do with the energy of the photon.
-Therefore, intensity of the radiation is increased, the rate of emission increases but there will be no change in kinetic energy of electrons.
-With an increasing number of emitted electrons, the value of photoelectric current increases.
+Therefore, the intensity of the radiation is increased, the rate of emission increases but there will be no change in the kinetic energy of electrons.
+With an increasing number of emitted electrons, the value of the photoelectric current increases.

 Different Graphs of Photoelectric Equation

-- Saturated Current V/s Intensity
+- Electron current V/s Light Intensity

 - Stopping potential V/s frequency

-- Photoelectric current V/s Retarding potential
+- Electron current V/s Light frequency

 Applications of Photoelectric Effect